 The first few days on my own were slightly boring.
 I had anticipated having a large amount of time occupied by running errands and getting things set up, however, everything took surprisingly less time than I had anticipated.
 I attended the orientation that the university offered for international students.
 The orientation was helpful and I met a few people, however, it can sometimes be a challenge to meet international students as they tend to travel together in groups from their home country and tend to speak together primarily in their native language.

 On Saturday and Sunday I was alone.
 I was able to do some shopping and wander around in the sunshine on Saturday.
 The weather was gorgeous and I have determined that I do like Duisburg.
-It is definitely the most amazing European (or even German city) but it is pretty and it has its quirks.
-It is much different than what I had expected based on people's reactions when they heard I would be going to Duisburg.
-The pictures on this post are from Duisburg.
+It is definitely the most amazing European (or even German city) but it

 On Sunday the weather was again beautiful.
 I had planned on going to a museum but the weather changed my mind (best to save a museum for a rainy day when I have nothing else to do).
 I decided to wander around the Innenhafen (Inner harbor - biggest inland port in all of Europe) in order to take some pictures and enjoy the weather.
 I ended up stumbling upon a festival that was being hosted by a German TV station that had just opened a new studio on the harbor.
 As part of the festival there were Soap stars from the show "Verbotene Liebe" (Forbidden Love) as well as cartoon characters and live music.
 The musicians were singing American songs (with some minor pronunciation problems) and at one point the lead singer tried to get the crowd to wave their arms to the music.
 Of course this is Germany and so only a few audience members caught on to the idea while the rest just stood there with their beer in one hand and either a wurst or a cigarette in the other (it seems stereotypical but it is indeed a true observation from this particular event).